 Case Western Reserve University does not discriminate in recruitment, employment or policy administration on the basis of race, religion, age, sex, color, disability, sexual orientation, gender identity/expression, national or ethnic origin, political affiliation, or status as a disabled veteran or other protected veteran under US Federal Law.
 In addition, the university expects all employees, students, vendors, and associates to participate in its program of nondiscrimination.
 The university intends to maintain an environment free of sexual harassment and will not tolerate any form of harassment of employees or students.
 Retaliation against persons raising concerns about sexual harassment or harassment of any kind is prohibited and will constitute separate grounds for disciplinary action up to including discharge or expulsion from the University.

-The Assistant Vice President of the Office of Equal Opportunity and Diversity coordinates compliance with Title III (age), Title VI (race), Title IX (sex), Section 504 of the Rehabilitation Act (disability), and the Americans with Disabilities Act (disability) for the university.
+The Office of Equity coordinates compliance with Title III (age), Title VI (race), Title IX (sex), Section 504 of the Rehabilitation Act (disability), and the Americans with Disabilities Act (disability) for the university.

 Filing a complaint

-A student with a complaint about discrimination on the basis of race, sex, age, or disability may contact either the Assistant Vice President of Equal Opportunity and Diversity, 310 Adelbert Hall (216.368.8877) or the University Office of Student Affairs (216.368.2020).
-The Assistant Vice President for Student Affairs, or his/her designee, will investigate student complaints of discrimination.
+A student with a complaint on the basis of race, sex, age, or disability may contact either the Office of Equity, 318 Thwing Center (216.368.3066) or the University Office of Student Affairs (216.368.2020).
+The Associate Vice President for Student Affairs and Dean of Students, or his/her designee, will investigate student complaints in collaboration with the Office of Equity.
 In resolving such discrimination complaints, the university will utilize the Grievance Process and/or the Disciplinary Process.

 Requests for accommodations for disabilities should be directed to the Coordinator of Disability Services in Educational Services for Students (216.368.5230).